The U.S. Department of Justice reported over 1.03 million home invasions and 1.25 million cases of violent crime last year.

 My Review: It’s a Maglite.
 It’s one of the highest quality American made flashlights ever made and comes with a very heavy reputation with a light price tag.
 Even better, they come in all sorts of colors and sizes, but if you want ultimate smashing utility, I’d suggest the 6-cell version, which is the second longest version.
 The 8-cell is, in my opinion, probably too heavy for most people to wield as a weapon effectively, while the 6-cell is only slightly shorter but seems to be a happy medium between weight and swing-ability.

-Maglites are also water resistant, drop resistant, and come with a nice diamond knurled grip pattern.
+Maglites are also water-resistant, drop resistant, and come with a nice diamond knurled grip pattern.
 The ability to adjust the light from spot to flood by simply turning the head is also a huge plus and of course, Maglite backs up their claims with a lifetime warranty.
 I also like that Maglites are extremly durable and made in the USA.
 They have a high intensity focused beam with adjustments between spot and flood configurations.
 Lastly, I love that they’re sealed tight to offer water resistance with a spare lamp tucked into the tail cap.

 Probably the most popular non-lethal self defense gadget out there other than pepper spray, the stun gun is essentially a tiny box with a battery and a stun component on the end of it.
 They’re pretty simple in design and many people refer to them as TASERs, although TASER is technically a brand, and stands for a unit that actually shoots a projectile that contains prongs that then electrify the recipient.
 These two things are different and it’s important to remember that as stun guns and TAZERs have different sets of laws in many states.